Buyers GuideUpdated April 2026

 Q1How much VRAM do I need for Llama 3.1 8B?

 Llama 3.1 8B at Q4_K_M quantization requires approximately 5–6GB VRAM.
-With context overhead, a 6GB GPU will run it but may truncate long contexts.
-8GB is the comfortable minimum — it fits the model and a 4K token context without swapping.
-12GB gives headroom for system prompts and parallel requests.
+With context overhead, 8GB is the comfortable minimum.
+12GB gives headroom for system prompts and longer contexts.
+Both RTX 5070 variants (12GB) run Llama 3.1 8B entirely in VRAM with room to spare.

 As an Amazon Associate I earn from qualifying purchases.